 De Kleien Stad (2008)

 Milan Hulsing studied at the Art Academy of Rotterdam.
-He published his first comics in Incognito and The Fridge.
+He published his first comics in Incognito and From Beyong The Fridge, that he published with a couple of friends.
 He drew short stories for Zone 5300, while also active as a writer for this magazine.
 In France, he contributed a wordless comic to the Comix 2000 anthology, and his work was also published in the magazine Lapin.

 He made two small comics for the so-called "Pincetreeks" ('Ode aan Wilhelm' with Michiel de Jong, and 'De Grote Man'), but he made his actual album debut in 2004 with 'Wat Fred Niet Wist', a collection of short stories that have appeared in several magazines over the years.
 As a writer he cooperates with Michiel de Jong on the series 'Lana Planck'.